11 of the Best Day Trips from Avignon, France

 By car: This is by far the best option as public transport is scarce from Avignon to Cassis.
 It takes 1 hour and 30 minutes by car.

-If you don’t mind the extra public transport commuting, there are tours from Marseille with drop-offs to the Calanques National Park.
+Note: To avoid the extra public transport commuting, there are tours from Marseille with drop-offs to the Calanques National Park.
 Opt for one that explores Cassis if you want to visit both.

 7. Uzès